joverandout/Web-Based-Hale-Interpreter/README.md

 The code in this git repository is the copyright of Joe Moore and distribution or use is not allowed without explicit permission and without giving full credit

+Hale also uses code form the react-chess repository (https://github.com/TalhaAwan/react-chess) by Talha Awan (https://github.com/TalhaAwan) for the chess game.
+This is done in accordance to the LICENSE (https://github.com/TalhaAwan/react-chess/blob/master/LICENSE) due to the acknowledgment of use and inclusion of the license in the folder where code is used.

 ## Hale Grammar

 ```